 Epistemology.
-Epistemology ( i/ᵻˌpɪstᵻˈmɒlədʒi/; from Greek ἐπιστήμη, epistēmē, meaning "knowledge", and λόγος, logos, meaning "logical discourse") is the branch of philosophy concerned with the theory of knowledge.
+A branch of philosophy concerned with the nature and scope of knowledge Epistemology (; from Greek ἐπιστήμη, epistēmē, meaning 'knowledge', and -logy) is the branch of philosophy concerned with the theory of knowledge.

-Epistemology studies the nature of knowledge, justification, and the rationality of belief.
-Much of the debate in epistemology centers on four areas: (1) the philosophical analysis of the nature of knowledge and how it relates to such concepts as truth, belief, and justification, (2) various problems of skepticism, (3) the sources and scope of knowledge and justified belief, and (4) the criteria for knowledge and justification.
-The term 'Epistemology' was first used by Scottish philosopher James Frederick Ferrier in 1854. [a] However, according to Brett Warren, King James VI of Scotland had previously personified this philosophical concept as the character Epistemon in 1591.
-Epistemon Etymology Knowledge Belief Truth What Is Love?
+Epistemology is the study of the nature of knowledge, justification, and the rationality of belief.
+Much debate in epistemology centers on four areas: (1) the philosophical analysis of the nature of knowledge and how it relates to such concepts as truth, belief, and justification, (2) various problems of skepticism, (3) the sources and scope of knowledge and justified belief, and (4) the criteria for knowledge and justification.
+Epistemology addresses such questions as: "What makes justified beliefs justified? ", "What does it mean to say that we know something? " Etymology What Is Love?
 Famous Definitions from 400 Years of Literary History.
 By Maria Popova “Love has nothing to do with what you are expecting to get — only with what you are expecting to give — which is everything.”

 After those collections of notable definitions of art, science, and philosophy, what better way to start a new year than with a selection of poetic definitions of a peculiar phenomenon that is at once more amorphous than art, more single-minded than science, and more philosophical than philosophy itself?
-Carl Sagan on Science and Spirituality.
+Gathered here are some of the most memorable and timeless insights on love, culled from several hundred years of literary history — enjoy.
+Kurt Vonnegut, who was in some ways an extremist about love but also had a healthy dose of irreverence about it, in The Sirens of Titan: A purpose of human life, no matter who is controlling it, is to love whoever is around to be loved.
+Anaïs Nin, whose wisdom on love knew no bounds, in A Literate Passion: Letters of Anaïs Nin & Henry Miller, 1932-1953: Carl Sagan on Science and Spirituality.
 An Antidote to the Age of Anxiety: Alan Watts on Happiness and How to Live with Presence.

 Thompson — gonzo journalism godfather, pundit of media politics, dark philosopher — penned to his friend Hume Logan in 1958.
 Found in Letters of Note: Correspondence Deserving of a Wider Audience (public library | IndieBound) — the aptly titled, superb collection based on Shaun Usher’s indispensable website of the same name — the letter is an exquisite addition to luminaries’ reflections on the meaning of life, speaking to what it really means to find your purpose.
 Cautious that “all advice can only be a product of the man who gives it” — a caveat other literary legends have stressed with varying degrees of irreverence — Thompson begins with a necessary disclaimer about the very notion of advice-giving: Susan Cain on the Power of Introverts, Live-Illustrated by Molly Crabapple.
 How to Be Alone: An Antidote to One of the Central Anxieties and Greatest Paradoxes of Our Time.

+By Maria Popova “We live in a society which sees high self-esteem as a proof of well-being, but we do not want to be intimate with this admirable and desirable person.”
 The Shortness of Life: Seneca on Busyness and the Art of Living Wide Rather Than Living Long.
 “How we spend our days,” Annie Dillard memorably wrote in her soul-stretching meditation on the life of presence, “is, of course, how we spend our lives.”

 And yet most of us spend our days in what Kierkegaard believed to be our greatest source of unhappiness — a refusal to recognize that “busy is a decision” and that presence is infinitely more rewarding than productivity.
 I frequently worry that being productive is the surest way to lull ourselves into a trance of passivity and busyness the greatest distraction from living, as we coast through our lives day after day, showing up for our obligations but being absent from our selves, mistaking the doing for the being.
 Despite a steadily swelling human life expectancy, these concerns seem more urgent than ever — and yet they are hardly unique to our age.

 How to Live: Lessons from Montaigne, Godfather of Blogging.
 By Maria Popova Don’t worry about death, pay attention, read a lot, give up control, embrace imperfection.

-“Living has yet to be generally recognized as one of the arts,” Karl De Schweinitz wrote in his 1924 guide to the art of living.
-Stanford Encyclopedia of Philosophy.
-Internet Encyclopedia of Philosophy.
-Philosophy of religion.
+The philosophy of religion differs from religious philosophy in that it seeks to discuss questions regarding the nature of religion as a whole, rather than examining the problems brought forth by a particular belief system.
+It is designed such that it can be carried out dispassionately by those who identify as believers or non-believers.
 Perennial philosophy.
 The Perennial philosophy (Latin: philosophia perennis), [note 1] also referred to as Perennialism, is a perspective in the philosophy of religion which views each of the world’s religious traditions as sharing a single, universal truth on which the foundation of all religious knowledge and doctrine has grown.

 Agostino Steuco (1497–1548) coined the term philosophia perennis, drawing on the neo-Platonic philosophy of Marsilio Ficino (1433–1499) and Giovanni Pico della Mirandola (1463–94).
 In the early 19th century this idea was popularised by the Transcendentalists.
 A good question - my attempt in answering it.
 The Thoughts of the Emperor Marcus Aurelius Antoninus.

 Baruch Spinoza.
 1. Biography Bento (in Hebrew, Baruch; in Latin, Benedictus: all three names mean "blessed") Spinoza was born in 1632 in Amsterdam.
 He was the middle son in a prominent family of moderate means in Amsterdam's Portuguese-Jewish community.
 As a boy he had undoubtedly been one of the star pupils in the congregation's Talmud Torah school.
 He was intellectually gifted, and this could not have gone unremarked by the congregation's rabbis.
 And then, on July 27, 1656, Spinoza was issued the harshest writ of herem, or excommunication, ever pronounced by the Sephardic community of Amsterdam; it was never rescinded.
-Reason.
-Psychologists and cognitive scientists have attempted to study and explain how people reason, e.g. which cognitive and neural processes are engaged, and how cultural factors affect the inferences that people draw.
-The field of automated reasoning studies how reasoning may or may not be modeled computationally.
-Animal psychology considers the question of whether animals other than humans can reason.
-To Live at All is Miracle Enough.
+To all appearances, Spinoza was content finally to have an excuse for departing from the community and leaving Judaism behind; his faith and religious commitment were, by this point, gone.
+2.

+Philosophical history Classical philosophy To Live at All is Miracle Enough.
 I read Richard Dawkins book ‘Unweaving the Rainbow’ a little while ago and there was a part that really brought me up short with one of those ‘WOW’ moments.
 It really brings home the sheer unliklihood and odds against any of us actually being born and being able to experience and enjoy this only too brief sojourn on earth.
+I have been thinking about it quite a bit lately and really wanted to reread it again.
 Belief.
 Top 100 Western Philosophers: from Ancient to Contemporary Philosophers.
 This article shows the top 100 most important philosophers in the Western civilization from the ancient Greek classics such As Socrates, Plato and Aristotle’s to contemporary philosophers such as Levi-Strauss and Foucault, passing by great masters such as Descartes or Spinoza.
-Brain Pickings.